 It’s also time to prune currants – shorten the side shoots to just one bud and remove old stems from the centre of the bushes.

-Leeks may well be standing ready but if a long freeze is likely you can dig some up and heel them into dug ground for easy access.
+Leeks may well be standing ready but if a long freeze is likely you can dig some up and heel them into some dug-over ground for easy access.
 Parsnips and swedes in the ground can come up when you are ready, cover with fleece or straw.

 Bulbs coming up in the alpine/rock garden or in containers may benefit from overhead protection from the rain and snow.
 A sheet of glass or Perspex placed on piles of bricks will do the job.